-MCL 565.602 (Married woman's joint deed with husband; validity)
+MCL 565.602 (married woman's joint deed with husband; validity)

-- Text: - All deeds of lands situated in this state, heretofore or hereafter made by any married woman jointly with her husband by their attorney in fact, under a joint power of attorney, executed and acknowledged as required in the joint deed of a husband and wife, and recorded in the office of the register of deeds of the proper county, shall be taken and deemed as between the parties thereto, and all persons claiming under or through them as valid and effectual to convey the legal title of the premises therein described, as if the same had been executed and acknowledged by the husband and wife in person.
+O All deeds of lands situated in this state, heretofore or hereafter made by any married woman jointly with her husband by their attorney in fact, under a joint power of attorney, executed and acknowledged as required in the joint deed of a husband and wife, and recorded in the office of the register of deeds of the proper county, shall be taken and deemed as between the parties thereto, and all persons claiming under or through them as valid and effectual to convey the legal title of the premises therein described, as if the same had been executed and acknowledged by the husband and wife in person.

-- Solution: - o "married woman jointly with her husband" to "married woman jointly with her spouse" - o "joint deed of a husband and wife" to "joint deed of spouses" - o "by the husband and wife in person" to "by the spouses in person"
+- o "married woman jointly with her husband" to "married woman jointly with her spouse" - "joint deed of a husband and wife" to "joint deed of spouses" - o "by the husband and wife in person" to "by the spouses in person"

-Revised Judicature Act of 1961 (Act 236 of 1961)
+Act 236 of 1961 Revised Judicature Act of 1961

-MCL 600.1410 (Legal impediment to marriage as bar to action)
+MCL 600.1410 (Legal impediment to marriage as bar to action.)

-- Text: - If 2 person [sic] have lived together as husband and wife, and a legal impediment existed to the marriage of either of the persons, their issue and the person that entered the relation in the good faith belief that the marriage was lawful are entitled to the same damages in a civil action as though no such impediment existed, when the other of such persons or their issue is injured or dies as a result of the negligent act or omission of another. - Solution: - o "lived together as husband and wife" to "lived together as spouses"
+o If 2 person have lived together as husband and wife, and a legal impediment existed to the marriage of either of the persons, their issue and the person that entered the relation in the good faith belief that the marriage was lawful are entitled to the same damages in a civil action as though no such impediment existed, when the other of such persons or their issue is injured or dies as a result of the negligent act or omission of another.

+o "lived together as husband and wife" to "lived together as spouses"